SoaadMohamed/CMSTask/README.txt

 *Bonus
-1- Convert CSS to SCSS --> Created new file with name style.scss 2- Add ability to deploy in Docker container --> Created file with the required instructions to do that
+1- Convert CSS to SCSS --> Created new file with name style.scss 2- Add ability to deploy in Docker container --> Created file with name "trufla-docker-compose.yml" for the required instructions to do that.